wynneevans/CalPal/README.md

 ## Development Plan

-Eventually my plan is to turn this into a web app built with Django.
+Eventually this will be a web app built with Django.